-a. depreciation attributable to the assets used by the relevant service b. revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off c. amortisation of intangible fixed assets attributable to the service.
+- a. depreciation attributable to the assets used by the relevant service - b. revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - c. amortisation of intangible fixed assets attributable to the service.

 The Council is not required to raise District Rates to cover depreciation, revaluation and impairment losses or amortisations.
-However, it is required to make an annual provision from revenue to contribute towards the reduction in its overall borrowing requirement [equal to either an amount calculated on a prudent basis determined by the Council in accordance with statutory guidance].
+However, it is required to make an annual provision from revenue to contribute towards the reduction in its overall borrowing requirement.
 Depreciation, revaluation and impairment losses and amortisations are therefore replaced by minimum revenue provision [MRP] in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.